 - Is there a specific way I want this task/project done?

 - How often do I want to receive progress updates?

 - When do I want my employee to ask me for help or for my input?

 - Is there something the employee should not do under any circumstances?

 3. Schedule Recurring One-On-One Meetings

 As this period of remote work continues, hosting recurring one-on-one meetings with employees can help you feel more connected, aligned, and in control of the situation at hand.
-That’s because one-on-one meetings provide an opportunity for you as the leader to offer clarification, feedback, and guidance to the employee, and for your employee to offer updates and seek input.
-By exchanging all this information at a set time, you reduce the need to chase employees for updates, which can often feel like hovering from the employee’s perspective.
+That’s because one-on-one meetings provide an opportunity for you as the leader to offer clarification, feedback, and guidance to the employee and for your employee to offer updates and seek input.
+In addition, exchanging all this information at a set time reduces the need to chase employees for updates, which can often feel like hovering from the employee’s perspective.

 4. Be Mindful of Your Insecurities